eramitgupta/laravel-lang-manager/README.md

 }
 ```

-✅ This loads `resources/lang/{locale}/auth.php` and makes the translations available to your Vue or React component.
+✅ This loads `resources/lang/{locale}/auth.php` and makes translations available to Vue or React components.

 ---